 Gap years are generally taken by people between the ages of 18-25, and while many do return to complete the next stage of their education, the time spent travelling or working can create a new perspective or opportunities that otherwise may never have been realised while studying.

 Primarily, people take gap years to do some period of travelling or to earn money through employment.
-2 in 5 students, the largest majority from Government studies, say the primary reason for their gap year is to ‘become independent’, with travel and employment being the most popular routes to achieve this goal.
+Two in five (41%) students, the largest majority from Government gap year statistics say the primary reason they took their gap year was to ‘become independent’, with travel and employment being the most popular routes to achieve this goal.

 A large portion of students take gap years to focus on self-growth and developing their independence, with 40% stating this as the main reason for taking time out.
 This is understandable given we are talking about young people aged between 18-25 entering into higher stages of education and adulthood, a crucial time of self-development in anyone’s life.

-While earning money is cited as one the main activities of many students during a gap year, it is actually one of the lesser reasons why they take a break.
-24% say this is the reason for their break, while only 14% decide to put their studies on hold so they can prioritise work experience and bolstering their CV.
+While earning money is cited as one of the main activities of many students during a gap year, it is actually one of the lesser reasons why they take a break.
+Over one in six (16%) people say money is the main reason for their gap year, while only 14% decide to put their studies on hold so they can prioritise work experience and bolster their CV.

-With travelling being a main focus for many students during their gap year, this will come at an expense for many individuals and their families.
-Of course, the extent of their travels will dictate the cost, and the regions explored are often wide and varied.
+With travelling being a main focus for many students during their gap year, this will come at an expense for many individuals who have saved up, or for their families.
+Of course, the extent of their travels will dictate the cost, and the regions explored will vary this amount greatly.

-In terms of expenditure, based on average monthly travel costs, the USA is by far the most expensive option, costing approximately £5,023, with Australia and New Zealand also requiring sizable travel budgets, with a monthly average of £3,178 and £2,768 respectively.
+In terms of expenditure, based on average monthly travel costs, the USA is by far the most expensive option, costing approximately £6,864 for a single person each month.
+Australia and New Zealand also require sizable travel budgets, with a monthly average of £3,705 and £3,276 respectively.

 |Country||Average monthly travel costs|

 *The Argentine Peso has been unstable in recent years, so travel cost estimates for this country may be unreliable.